 College of Health Sciences

-The M.H.A. and M.P.H. programs offer a wide variety of online classes better suited to today’s working professional.
-Being part of a medical and health professions university the College of Health Sciences gives students access to a wide range of future health care providers and opportunities for interprofessional education.
+The MHA and MPH programs are offered with online classes, better suited to today’s working professional.
+Being part of a medical and health professions university, the College of Health Sciences gives students access to a wide range of future health care providers and opportunities for interprofessional education.
 That interaction better prepares them for practice or work in today’s rapidly-changing health care environment.

 To advance the health and well-being of society through the development of exemplary health care professionals in a learning-centered environment.

 - The transfer of evidence-based research into practice